Michael Greenwald

 In response to the coronavirus pandemic, monetary authorities at the US Federal Reserve have undertaken unprecedented actions to support liquidity in global markets.
 These steps have included support for domestic debt markets, including a recent expansion in the corporate bond market, as well as swap lines targeting the global dollar shortage.
 Beyond these moves, the broader policy response during and after the COVID-19 outbreak may drive longer-term changes in the global trading system.

-Prior to Amazon, he was a managing director of digital asset education and chief geopolitical risk officer for global asset management firm AlTi Global.
-He previously worked for the US Treasury Department for almost a decade.
-He served in senior policy and intelligence roles in Europe and Africa for two presidential administrations and three Treasury secretaries culminating with becoming the first US Treasury attaché to Qatar and Kuwait, acting as the principal financial diplomat to the banking sector in those nations.
+Before joining Amazon, Michael made significant contributions to the growth of global asset management firm AlTi Global.
+As Chief Geopolitical Risk Officer, he helped oversee the growth of the firm from $12 billion to $50 billion assets under management.
+Prior to AlTi Global, Michael worked for the U.S. Treasury Department for almost a decade.
+Michael made significant national security contributions to the U.S. Treasury, where he served in senior diplomatic, policy and intelligence roles in Europe, Africa, and Middle East under two presidential administrations and three Treasury Secretaries culminating with becoming the first U.S. Treasury attaché to Qatar and Kuwait.
+Michael built the first U.S. Treasury office in Qatar and Kuwait acting as the principal financial diplomat to the banking sectors in those nations.